The Rail-trail Adventure of a Lifetime

 This summer, join us on the beautiful D&L Trail for the ride of a lifetime.
 Equal parts adventure, challenge and celebration, our 2018 Pennsylvania Sojourn is an experience you’ll never forget—and won’t want to miss!
 Spend five days exploring more than 160 miles of this scenic and historic trail, and the vibrant towns it touches, with the people who know trails best.
 This fully supported bicycle tour will have hot showers, great food, fun evening activities, awesome optional trips—and the added benefit of supporting America’s trails!

 2018 Sojourn Itinerary

 Day 1: Sunday, June 10

-You will begin your five-day adventure in Easton, Pennsylvania, the designated parking point for the sojourn.
+You will begin your five-day adventure in Easton, Pennsylvania, at Hugh Moore Park, the designated parking point for the sojourn.
 From there, you’ll be transported to a location near the quaint mountainside community of Glen Summit to begin your journey on the D&L Trail.
 You’ll bike 35 miles southeast along the rushing Lehigh River until you reach our first campsite in the town of Jim Thorpe, named after the Olympian and Native American sports legend.

 Day 2: Monday, June 11

 Your morning will have a spectacular and jubilant start as we join the community in celebrating the opening of the new Jim Thorpe Bridge!
 Energized by the Olympic-sized bridge festivities, we will then tackle our longest ride day—approximately 48 miles—through the picturesque Pennsylvania wilderness to Hugh Moore Park in Easton to camp for the night.

 Day 3: Tuesday, June 12